Laravel 12 Bootstrap Auth Scaffolding Tutorial Step by Step

-In this laravel tutorial , you will learn how to set up Bootstrap Auth Scaffolding in Laravel 12 using the official Laravel UI package.
+In this laravel tutorial , you will learn how to set up Laravel 12 Bootstrap Auth Scaffolding Tutorial Step by Step using the official Laravel UI package.
 This method is well-suited for developers who choose Bootstrap over Tailwind, Jetstream, or Breeze.
+For complete instructions and more details, check out the official Laravel documentation here.

 What is Laravel UI?